Assassination of Sheikh Mujibur Rahman: Tributes

 Sheikh Mujibur Rahman's tenure was the first and longest democratic tenure in the first ten years of independent Bangladesh.
 After the assassination of Sheikh Mujib, the hero of the freedom struggle and the first elected Prime Minister, on August 15, 1975, the democratic rule came to an abrupt end.

 Mujib was buried next to his parents in his birthplace Tungipara after his funeral there.
+However, public attendance at the funeral was kept limited and strictly regulated by the police and military forces, with many being obstructed on their way to the funeral.
 Others were buried in the Banani graveyard of Dhaka.
-Special services and prayers were held in several places including Baitul Mukarram National Mosque.
-Thousands of people along with the students of Dhaka University joined the mass procession and prayer in Dhaka on 4 November 1975.
+Special services and prayers were held in several cities including Dhaka and Jessore.